-Timothy George has been the dean of Beeson Divinity School since its inception in 1988.
-As founding dean, he has been instrumental in shaping its character and mission.
-In addition to his administrative responsibilities, George teaches church history and doctrine.
+Timothy George is the founding dean of Beeson Divinity School.
+As founding dean, he was instrumental in shaping its character and mission.
+On July 1, 2019, George transitioned from dean to research professor, teaching church history and doctrine.
 He is a life advisory trustee of Wheaton College, is active in Evangelical–Roman Catholic Church dialogue, and has chaired the Doctrine and Christian Unity Commission of the Baptist World Alliance.
-He serves as senior theological advisor for Christianity Today, and is on the editorial advisory boards of First Things and Books & Culture.
+He has served as senior theological advisor for Christianity Today and on the editorial advisory boards of First Things and Books & Culture.
 George is the general editor of the Reformation Commentary on Scripture, a 28-volume series of sixteenth-century exegetical comment.
 A prolific author, he has written more than 20 books and regularly contributes to scholarly journals.
 His recent books include Reading Scripture with the Reformers, The Great Tradition of Christian Thinking: A Student's Guide (with David Dockery), Our Sufficiency Is of God: Essays on Preaching in Honor of Gardner C. Taylor (with James Earl Massey and Robert Smith, Jr.), and Amazing Grace: God’s Pursuit, Our Response.
 His Theology of the Reformers (25th Anniversary ed., 2013) is the standard textbook on Reformation theology in many schools and seminaries and has been translated into multiple languages.
 An ordained minister in the Southern Baptist Convention, George has served churches in Georgia, Massachusetts, Kentucky and Alabama.
 He and his wife, Denise, have two adult children.

 - Th.D., Harvard University